MESH-Research/invenio-stats-dashboard/docs/source/cli.md

 - `--max-memory-percent`: Maximum memory usage percentage before stopping (default from `STATS_DASHBOARD_REINDEXING_MAX_MEMORY_PERCENT`).
 - `--dry-run`: Show what would be migrated without doing it.
 - `--async`: Run reindexing asynchronously using Celery.
 - `--delete-old-indices`: Delete old indices after migration (default is to keep them).
+Use `cleanup-old-indices` command to clean up later if needed.

 **Examples:**